-Involuntary Without Cause or Voluntary Resignation With Good Reason Within One Year Following Change of Control Involuntary Other Than For Cause or Voluntary Resignation With Good Reason at Any Other Time Involuntary For Cause or Voluntary Resignation Without Good Reason Change of Control Without Termination (Irrespective of Whether Termination or Resignation Occurs) Death or Disability (8) 12/31/2016 12/31/2016 12/31/2016 12/31/2016 12/31/2016 Cash Severance \$1,685,190 (1) \$842,595 (4) Health Benefits \$ 45,043 (2) \$ 22,522 (5) Long-Term Incentives Gain on accelerated stock options \$1,014,697 (6) \$1,014,697 (6) Value of accelerated restricted stock units \$1,662,550 (7) \$1,662,550 (7) Total Long-Term Incentives \$ - \$ - \$ \$2,677,247 \$2,677,247 TOTAL Value: \$1,730,233 (3) \$865,117 \$ - \$2,677,247 \$2,677,247
+Cause Resigna Rease Year Fo Intary Without or Voluntary Ition With Good on Within one Illowing Change f Control Th Volu Witl voluntary Other an For Cause or ntary Resignation h Good Reason at ny Other Time Involuntary For Cause or Voluntary Resignation Without Good Reason ( Wh nange of Control Irrespective of ether Termination or Resignation Occurs) Death or Disability (8) 12/31/2016 12/31/2016 12/31/2016 12/31/2016 1 12/31/2016 Cash Severance \$ 1,685,190 (1) \$ 842,595 (4) Health Benefits \$ 45,043 (2) \$ 22,522 (5) Long-Term Incentives Gain on accelerated stock options - - \$ 1,014,697 (6 5) \$ 1,014,697 (6) Value of accelerated restricted stock units \$ 1,662,550 ( 7) \$ 1,662,550 (7) Total Long-Term Incentives \$ \$ \$ \$ 2,677,247 \$ 2,677,247 TOTAL Value: \$ 1,730,233 (3) \$ 865,117 s - \$ 2,677,247 \$ 2,677,247

-- (1) This amount reflects payment to Mr. Bhalla that would equal two times his (i) then-current base salary and (ii) then-effective target annual incentive compensation. - (2) This amount reflects payments to Mr. Bhalla that would equal the cost of the health insurance premiums necessary to allow Mr. Bhalla and his spouse and dependents to continue to receive health insurance coverage substantially similar to the coverage they received prior to the date of termination for a period of two years following the date of termination. - (3) These amounts do not reflect a 20% excise tax under Section 4999 of the Internal Revenue Code that may apply depending upon the facts and circumstances in the event of a change of control. - (4) This amount reflects payment to Mr. Bhalla that would equal his (i) then-current base salary and (ii) then-effective target annual incentive compensation. - (5) This amount reflects payments to Mr. Bhalla that would equal the cost of the health insurance premiums necessary to allow Mr. Bhalla and his spouse and dependents to continue to receive health insurance coverage substantially similar to the coverage they received prior to the date of termination for a period of one year following the date of termination. - (6) This amount reflects the incremental value to which Mr. Bhalla would be entitled due to the immediate vesting of all unvested stock options subject to accelerated vesting on change of control using the closing stock price of \$64.88 on December 31, 2016. - (7) This amount reflects the total value to which Mr. Bhalla would be entitled due to the immediate vesting of all unvested RSUs including Time RSUs, PSUs at Target, and MSP RSUs using the closing stock price of \$64.88 on December 31, 2016.
-The amount attributable to MSP RSU vesting includes the prior incentive bonus that was earned and used to purchase MSP RSUs. - (8) "Disability" for this purpose means qualifying for receipt of long-term disability benefits under the Company's long-term disability plan as in effect from time to time.
+(1) This amount reflects payment to Mr. Bhalla that would equal two times his (i) then-current base salary and (ii) then-effective target annual incentive compensation.

+(2) This amount reflects payments to Mr. Bhalla that would equal the cost of the health insurance premiums necessary to allow Mr. Bhalla and his spouse and dependents to continue to receive health insurance coverage substantially similar to the coverage they received prior to the date of termination for a period of two years following the date of termination.

+(3) These amounts do not reflect a 20% excise tax under Section 4999 of the Internal Revenue Code that may apply depending upon the facts and circumstances in the event of a change of control.

+(4) This amount reflects payment to Mr. Bhalla that would equal his (i) then-current base salary and (ii) then-effective target annual incentive compensation.

+(5) This amount reflects payments to Mr. Bhalla that would equal the cost of the health insurance premiums necessary to allow Mr. Bhalla and his spouse and dependents to continue to receive health insurance coverage substantially similar to the coverage they received prior to the date of termination for a period of one year following the date of termination.

+(6) This amount reflects the incremental value to which Mr. Bhalla would be entitled due to the immediate vesting of all unvested stock options subject to accelerated vesting on change of control using the closing stock price of \$64.88 on December 31, 2016.

+(7) This amount reflects the total value to which Mr. Bhalla would be entitled due to the immediate vesting of all unvested RSUs including Time RSUs, PSUs at Target, and MSP RSUs using the closing stock price of \$64.88 on December 31, 2016.
+The amount attributable to MSP RSU vesting includes the prior incentive bonus that was earned and used to purchase MSP RSUs.

+(8) "Disability" for this purpose means qualifying for receipt of long-term disability benefits under the Company's long-term disability plan as in effect from time to time.

-Sumit Mehrotra
+Sumit Mehrotra Severance and Other Benefits